cjules0609/VegasAfterglow/README.md

 <summary><b>Checking the evolution of various parameters</b> <i>(click to expand/collapse)</i></summary>
 <br>

-To analyze the temporal evolution of physical parameters across different reference frames, we can visualize how key quantities evolve in the source frame, comoving frame, and observer frame.
+To analyze the temporal evolution of physical parameters across different reference frames, we can visualize how key quantities evolve in the source, comoving, and observer frames.
 The following analysis demonstrates the comprehensive tracking of shock dynamics and microphysical parameters throughout the afterglow evolution:

 **Multi-parameter evolution visualization:**
 This code creates a comprehensive multi-panel figure displaying the temporal evolution of fundamental shock parameters (Lorentz factor, magnetic field, particle numbers, radius, and peak synchrotron power) across all three reference frames: